 A case for compensation involving exposure to carbon monoxide can be complicated.
 If a tenant has suffered injuries caused by CO poisoning, the landlord may be legally liable if it can be proven that the furnace, stove or other gas-powered appliance was not maintained or repaired when needed.
 However, the landlord’s liability might not be as clear if they did not know that the device or appliance was malfunctioning.
 Usually, it takes the skills of a competent personal injury attorney who specializes in CO poisoning to investigate the case to determine every party at fault.

 The investigation conducted by the lawyer working on behalf of the victim might determine that the malfunctioning appliance was defective in its design or installation.
 Filing a carbon monoxide poisoning lawsuit might involve additional third-party defendants including the furnace manufacturer or service installer.

 If you have suffered severe injuries from carbon monoxide poisoning, it is essential to seek immediate medical attention.
 If your exposure to CO fumes were caused by the negligent actions of the landlord, property owner or gas-powered appliance manufacturer, you might be entitled to receive compensation.
 Your financial recovery can help pay your medical expenses, lost wages and other associated costs.
 Also, you may also be entitled to additional compensation for pain and suffering through an out-of-court settlement or jury award at trial. (see also)

-Rosenfeld Injury Lawyers at (888) 424-5757 can help determine every party at fault for your injuries.
+Rosenfeld Injury Lawyers LLC at (888) 424-5757 can help determine every party at fault for your injuries.
 Potential defendants in your case might include landlords, hotels or other property owners.
 Alternatively, manufacturers of defective equipment including carbon monoxide detectors might also be found at fault, as could maintenance companies or the homebuilder.